kchrgn/node-crud-api/readme.md

 ## Note fore Cross-Check App

 - For checking errors on the server side that occur during the processing of requests send incorrect JSON body in POST or PUT requests.
-For example { username": "Маша" }, there is not first double quote on username key
+For example { username": "Маша" }, there is not first double quote on username key.
 - PUT - request should content one ore more required fields and hobbies (if exist) should be array, in other case error 400 will be emitted